Feeding Britain in the Second World War: Labour

 In 1939, the full-time agricultural labour force of Britain consisted of 546,000 men and 55,000 women.
 Another 111,000 people were part-time agricultural workers.
 By June 1944, the male full-time labour force consisted of 522,000 men and 150,000 women, including Land Girls.
 Although the numbers of farm workers remained about the same, agriculture production and the demand for labour increased.
-During harvest time, a "'motley crew of soldiers, the publican, the postman', school-children and even townspeople worked in the fields."
+During harvest time, a motley crew of soldiers, the publican, the postman', school-children and even townspeople worked in the fields."

-In Britain in the Second World War farm work was a "reserved occupation," meaning that farmers and farm workers were not usually drafted.
+In Britain in the Second World War farm work was a reserved occupation, meaning that farmers and farm workers were not usually conscripted.
 With about 5 million men and women in the military and millions more in occupations servicing the military (out of a total working population of 21 million), finding additional labour for farms was difficult but necessary.
 Farm workers were forbidden by law from leaving their occupation and employers were forbidden from discharging them.
 During the war wages for farm workers rose substantially.

 Land girls.
-Members of the Women's Land Army, called "Land Girls," augmented the numbers of farm workers during the war.
+Members of the Women's Land Army, called "Land Girls", augmented the numbers of farm workers during the war.
 They were both volunteers and conscripts, many drawn from urban areas without farming experience.
 They numbered more than 80,000 in 1944.

 POWs and conscientious objectors.
 Captured Italian and German soldiers were imported into Britain and worked on farms.
 About 50,000 Italian prisoners of war worked on farms.
 Near the end of the war the Italian soldiers on the farms were joined by German POWs whose farm work continued until several years after the war.
 In September 1946, 180,000 German POWs were employed on farms.
 Britain recorded 59,192 conscientious objectors during the war of which about 20,000 were required to work on farms.